 Ella is a laidback village in Sri Lanka’s central highlands and is well known for its famous hikes and the Nine Arch Bridge.

-The most scenic way to reach this little village is without any doubt by train.
+The most scenic way to reach this little village is without a doubt by train.
 We think you should at least once take the train journey to or from Ella.

-Because the South of Sri Lanka is not connected by railway with Ella, many travelers will arrive by bus or taxi.
-When you arrive by bus in Ella we strongly recommend to take the train when travelling from Ella to your next destination.
+Because the South of Sri Lanka is not connected by railway with Ella, many travellers will arrive by bus or taxi.
+When you arrive by bus in Ella, we strongly recommend taking the train when travelling to your next destination.

 If you are coming from Colombo, Kandy, Nuwara Eliya or Haputale, you can already take the train on your way to reach this beautiful town.

-Especially the route between Nuwara Eliya and Ella is one of the most scenic train journeys in the world!
+Especially since the route between Nuwara Eliya and Ella is one of the most scenic train journeys in the world!

 Below, we give you a step-by-step guide on how to reach Ella when coming from other major destinations like Colombo and Kandy:

-If you already experienced this train journey from/to Ella and prefer a quicker or more flexible option, you can also easily get here by bus or of course by booking a taxi.
+If you already experienced this train journey from and to Ella and prefer a quicker or more flexible option, you can also easily get here by bus or of course by booking a taxi.

 Getting to Ella by Train

-When taking the train from Colombo, Kandy, or Nuwara Eliya, you will pass by scenery of tea plantations and lush green hills.
+When taking the train from Colombo, Kandy, or Nuwara Eliya, you will pass by the scenery of tea plantations and lush green hills.
 The train ride itself is the highlight of visiting Ella and missing it means you miss half of the adventure.

 Because this train ride is one of Sri Lanka’s highlights, the trains can get very busy.
-You will not only have to share your space with locals using the train for their daily commute, but also hundreds of tourists when travelling the high season.
+You will not only have to share your space with locals using the train for their daily commute but also hundreds of tourists when travelling during the high season.